 Our primary sources of cash from operating activities are the revenues generated from our Housekeeping and Dietary services.
 Our primary uses of cash from operating activities are the funding of our payroll and other personnel-related costs as well as the costs of supplies used in providing our services.
-For the nine months ended September 30, 2023, cash flow from operations was negative primarily due to the increase in accounts receivable, which is driven by the timing of customer payments.
+For the ninethree months ended September 30, 2023March 31, 2024, cash flow from operations was negative primarily due to the increase in accounts receivable which is and decrease in accrued payroll.
+The increase in accounts receivable was driven by, the timing among other things, a cybersecurity incident at Change Healthcare, a third-party patient claims processor which many of customer payments our customers use to submit patient claims, which resulted in delays in government reimbursements to our customers.